adarshajoisa/weatherbot/README.md

 weatherbot
 ==========

-A chat bot to query about weather from google weather api
+A chat bot to query about weather from google weather api using natural language queries (english)